The French Bulldog and Behavior – The Good, Bad & Ugly

 Not Listening

 We have already said how stubborn French Bulldogs are.
 This is just another example.
-Just so you know, those giant ears work just fine.
+It may seem to you that French Bulldogs are the worst at listening.
+However, just so you know, those giant ears work just fine.
 They choose to ignore you because what you want them to do isn’t what they had in mind.

 Frenchies love treats, so using them for training purposes might be very effective.
 You also need to be patient and consistent.
 Use verbal and hand commands.
 Remain calm but assertive.